EmileTrotignon/blog/monad.md

 I believe this is not really important to understand, it just means that the functions are going to behave like you would expect them to.
-Its not very relevant to my explainations bellow.
+Its not very relevant to my explanations below.

 Its is still probably worth it as a small exercise to try and prove that it is true for common monads with simple implementations like `Result`.